-Avoid soap when pressure washing; use heat, steam and/or water pressure instead.
+When authorized to pressure wash, avoid soap when pressure washing; use heat, steam and/or water pressure instead.

 If pressure washing with cold water and the building exterior is not coated with lead-containing paint or other hazardous material, it is okay discharge the wash water to a storm drain.
-Otherwise, collect and wash water for appropriate disposal in the local sanitary sewer or offsite as a hazardous waste.
+Otherwise, collect the and wash water for appropriate disposal in the local sanitary sewer or offsite as a hazardous waste.
 Install berms to keep contaminated wash water from entering storm drains.
-Consult with EH&S on whether sampling is needed to determine if the wash water is hazardous waste.
+Consult with the Environmental Health & Safety Department (EH&S) on whether sampling is needed to determine if the wash water is hazardous waste.

-If the job generates a lot of sediment or debris, lay filter fabric on the ground or install a commercial catch basin insert in the drain to catch the debris.
-Dispose of this fabric and its contents appropriately.

-When washing loading docks or drain trenches, berm the area and/or block the drain.
+- If the job generates a lot of sediment or debris, lay filter fabric on the ground, or install a commercial catch basin insert in the drain to catch the debris.
+Dispose of this fabric and its contents appropriately. - When washing loading docks or drain trenches, berm the area and/or block the drain.
 Collect the wash water in containers.
-Let solids settle before decanting liquid and skim FOG (write out this abbreviation) off the top.
-Dispose of wash water in the sanitary sewer or, if the water contains hazardous materials (e.g. metals, paint), manage it as hazardous waste.

-Don't allow wash water to soak into landscaping unless you have made arrangements with grounds staff.

-Collect wash water for discharge to sanitary sewer.
+Let solids settle before decanting liquid and skim fats, oil and grease (FOG) (Fats Oil Grease) off the top.
+Dispose of wash water in the sanitary sewer or, if the water contains hazardous materials (e.g. metals, paint), manage it as hazardous waste. - 1) Don't allow wash water to soak into landscaping unless you have made arrangements with Grounds staff. - Collect wash water for discharge to sanitary sewer.
 Obtain permission from EH&S to discharge to sanitary sewer during construction-related activity.
-See the EH&S Design Guides for more information.
+See the UW Facilities Design Standard for more information. - Refer to S431 BMPs for Washing and Steam Cleaning Vehicles/Equipment/Building Structures, and S434 BMPs for Dock Washing. - BMP 17: Cleaning and Washing also applies, as does Chapter 2 Best Management Practices for All Real Property in the Seattle SDCI Volume 4: Source Control. - BMPs are available to protect surface water and the MS4 from PCB contamination in building envelopes.
+Refer to the appendix of the O&M.

-2. Use of Solvents or Cleaners
+2. Use of solvents or cleaners

 Avoid the use of acids, solvents, soap or detergents whenever possible.
-Even products that are labeled "biodegradable" are not allowed to enter storm drains.
+Even products labeled "biodegradable" are not allowed to enter storm drains.

 If soap or detergents must be used, collect your wash water using berms, plastic and other means.
-Dispose wash water into a sanitary sewer unless the building is coated in lead paint.
+Dispose of wash water into a sanitary sewer unless the building is coated in lead paint.
 If you are washing surfaces coated with lead paint, collect and take a sample of the wash water.
-If the lead concentration exceeds 4 ppm, the wash water cannot be disposed into the sanitary sewer.
+If the lead concentration exceeds 3 ppm, the wash water cannot be disposed into the sanitary sewer.
 It must be managed as hazardous waste.

-If you must use solvents, collect the wastewater for disposal as hazardous waste.

-If you must use acidic products, collect the wash water for neutralization or characterization.

-For more information, see the UW EH&S Design Guide for Waste Water Disposal on the EH&S website.
+- If you must use solvents, collect the wastewater for disposal as hazardous waste. - If you must use acidic products, collect the wash water for neutralization or characterization. - For more information, see the UW EH&S Design Guide for Waste Water Disposal on the EH&S website. - Refer to S26 Spills of Oil and Hazardous Substances, and S455 BMPs for Spill Prevention and Cleanup. - BMP 5: Spill Prevention and Cleanup also applies.